 - The 421-mile (678-km) West African Gas Pipeline transports natural gas from Nigeria to customers in Ghana, Benin and Togo for industrial applications and power generation.

-- The Western Route Export Pipeline offers a connection between Baku, Azerbaijan, on the Caspian Sea and Supsa, Georgia, on the Black Sea.
+- The Western Route Export Pipeline runs 515 miles (829 km) between Baku, Azerbaijan, on the Caspian Sea and Supsa, Georgia, on the Black Sea.

 Chevron’s pipeline and terminal operations remain focused on delivering safe, reliable, efficient and flexible services to meet customers’ needs.